 You can find the membership fees for the 2018 season here.

 Can I be a part of it?

 Of course!
 If you want to take on a role and help us change the game, check out our openings here.
-We will be releasing details on how to register for try-outs or volunteer as an official closer to the time.
+We will be releasing details on how to register for try-outs or volunteer as an official closer to the start of the season.